bertrand-caron/rails-cv-app/README.md

 **Congratulations !**

 **Notes:** If you are having problems at this point, look at your nginx access (`less /var/log/nginx/cv_access.log `) and error (`less /var/log/nginx/cv_error.log `) logs for clues.

+# Using the Rails CV App

+## Use your credentials to sign in and start adding items

+Sign in at `your_cv_app_url/signin` using the credentials your generated.

+Signing in grants you an additional button in the navbar, `Models`, giving you access to the different sections (Education, Internships, etc.).

+## Customise the Settings

+There are two sites of settings inside the App :

+* The Global/Developer settings that are located inside the `config/config.yml` YAML file.
+These are important values (server name, available sections, enabled plugins, etc.) that are not meant to be fiddled with, which are not modifiable in the front-end and that require the app to be restarted (with `sudo service cv restart`) when changed.
+* The User Settings that are meant to be highly dynamic (Name, Address, Theme Colors, etc.) that do not need the app to be restarted when they are changed.
+These are located under the `Settings` tab of the main navbar.

 # Extras